nce/oci-free-cloud-k8s/README.md

 ```

 # Issues
-* Grafana has no oci datasource bc oci plugin is [not build for arm64](https://github.com/oracle/oci-grafana-metrics/issues/110)
+* Grafana has no oci-datasource because the oci plugin is [not build for arm64](https://github.com/oracle/oci-grafana-metrics/issues/110)